OpenMaine/maineballot/_posts/2023-11-07-Q6_PrintingConstitution.md

 This question is a **constitutional amendment**, which, if passed, would make a change to the state constitution.

 ## Follow the money
-There's no money directly involved with this referendum.
+There's no money directly involved with this referendum.[^3]

 ## Pros
 The primary arguments for this referendum are: